OrchidTechnologies/orchid/docs/accounts.md

 ## Orchid account efficiency

 Orchid’s nanopayments work on a simple principle: instead of giving your provider $1 one hundred times, it’s better for you to give them 100 scratch-off tickets with a 1% chance of winning $100.
-That way, even though the provider still receives $100 on average, you only pay for one transaction, instead of one hundred.The transmitted value is determined by comparing the amount of the total ticket value to the value lost to transaction fees; if your ticket was worth $100 and the L1 network fees to process the transaction cost $10, your ticket has a 90% efficiency to the provider.
+That way, even though the provider still receives $100 on average, you only pay for one transaction, instead of one hundred.
+The transmitted value is determined by comparing the amount of the total ticket value to the value lost to transaction fees; if your ticket was worth $100 and the L1 network fees to process the transaction cost $10, your ticket has a 90% efficiency to the provider.

 When the efficiency of an account drops below 0%, providers will no longer accept payments from that account, because the network fees are greater than the amount of value they could receive from a winning ticket.